chrisly42/cajon-plugin/README.md

 #### V1.6 (unreleased)
 - Really fixed AssertThatGuavaOptional inspections to avoid conversions from ```.get()``` to ```.contains()``` for array types.
 Sigh.
 Shouldn't be working >12h a day and then do some more stuff at home.
+- Fixed a bug in AssertThatBinaryExpression inspection for ```assertThat(null != expression)``` and related that would not correctly invert the condition on transformation.

 #### V1.5 (24-Sep-19)
 - Fix for AssertThatCollectionOrMap inspection sometimes causing an index out of bounds exception.